sullyj3/Jump-Rectangle/README.md

 # Jump-Rectangle

-A platformer for the purposes of learning the Bevy game engine
+A platformer for the purpose of learning the Bevy game engine

 ## Current state
 I'm currently unsatisfied with using both `FixedTimestep` and `Res<Time>`.